API-Skeletons/doctrine-in-apigility-docs_en/zf-oauth2-doctrine/erd.rst

 Database Table Namespaces
 -------------------------

 All OAuth2 tables are suffixed with _OAuth2 such as Client_OAuth2.
-You can change these if you [Override Default Entities](Override Default Entities).
+You can change these if you :ref:`override`.
 It is recommended your database table names match your entity names to provide canonical naming across your application.
-See also [bushbaby/zf-oauth2-doctrine-mutatetablenames](https://github.com/basz/zf-oauth2-doctrine-mutatetablenames).
+See also `bushbaby/zf-oauth2-doctrine-mutatetablenames <https://github.com/basz/zf-oauth2-doctrine-mutatetablenames>`_.